ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 ===============================

-When defining groups of groups in the static inventory file, the child groups must also be defined in the static inventory file, or ansible will return an error.
+When defining groups of groups in the static inventory file, the child groups must also be defined in the static inventory file, otherwise ansible returns an error.
 If you want to define a static group of dynamic child groups, define the dynamic groups as empty in the static inventory file.
 For example: